NikolasEnt/AI-project-template/README.md

 configured by editing [Dockerfile](Dockerfile) to include any additional Linux packages required for the project.
 Alternatively, one can use different base Docker images, for example [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda/#!).
-Configure [requirements.txt](requirements.txt) to include any additional python packages.
+Configure [requirements.txt](requirements.txt) to include any additional Python packages.

 To build the environment, run in the project home directory: